langenhagen/reposet/README.md

 At the moment, I am happy with the features `reposet` provides.
 I will implement more command line arguments for the commands when the need arises.

-Individual repos could get an additional property that forbids pushing, or maybe repo definitions could accept empty remotes and remote branches for pushing in order to forbid pushing.
+Individual repo definitions could get an additional property that disables pushing (and possibly pulling, respectively).
+Another idea is, that repo definitions could accept empty remotes and remote branches for pushing in order to disable pushing.

-I thought of a subcommand to add a given git repository to a given reposet from the command line.
+I thought of a subcommand `reposet-add [<reposet>] <path> [...]` to add a given git repository to a given reposet from the command line.

-Also, the output of reposet-list could get a more sophisticated way of formatting.
-At the moment, it is dependent on a maximume length of the fields it prints.
+The output of `reposet-list` could get a more sophisticated way of formatting.
+At the moment, it is dependent on a maximum length of the fields it prints.
 When this length is exceeded, the tabular output is messed up.
 That could be improved.

+Also, I thought of optionally adding or overriding paths to the `*.reposet` files as command line paramaters in order to provide the base to share `*.reposet` files.

 ## Contributing